 ...we would not wish to rule out of consideration any argument coming within the widest possible conception of public benefit.
-This we see as anything of value to the community generally, any contribution to the aims pursued by society including as one of its principal elements ... the achievement of the economic goals of efficiency and progress.
+This we see as anything of value to the community generally, any contribution to the aims pursued by society including as one of its principal elements ... the achievement of the economic goals of efficiency and progress.8

 - 4.7.
-The ACCC has considered the following public benefits: - environmental benefits through a reduction in greenhouse gas emissions, an increased demand for renewable energy and an increased incentive for investment in renewable energy capacity - transaction cost savings arising from a collective negotiation process, and - increased competition for the supply of electricity to the group members.
+The ACCC has considered the following public benefits: - environmental benefits through a reduction in greenhouse gas emissions, an increased demand for renewable energy and an increased incentive for investment in renewable energy capacity

-&lt;sup>6 However, the ACCC considers it is not necessary to precisely define the relevant markets for the purpose of considering the application for authorisation.
+However, the ACCC considers it is not necessary to precisely define the relevant markets for the purpose of considering the application for authorisation.